jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 ## Vulnerability management

 Detect and remediate security bugs and misconfigurations in application (SonarQube, ZaP, trivy) and infrastructure (tfsec) code, systems and networks (Nexpose).
 Before ([SAST, SCA](https://github.blog/2022-09-09-sca-vs-sast-what-are-they-and-which-one-is-right-for-you/)) and after (DAST) deployment.
 Important point to emphasize here is to make sure that the vulnerabilities found by the scanners are also remediated not only reported.
 So detect them as soon as possible in the process of developing and deploying code and infrastructure.
 First handle only the critical ones.
 Code reviews and penetration testing is helpful but expensive.
+Regularly upgrade (patch) your systems and dependencies (have a reminder).

 ## Security monitoring

 You want to know what's going on and then do something about.
 Detect threats and security incidents, and respond to them.
 You do this by first collecting and parsing logs and metrics in a central place (Splunk, Graylog, Datadog).
-Then you create alerts - a log/metric query with a threshold - and handle them when they get triggered.
+Then you create alerts (a log/metric query with a threshold) and handle them when they get triggered.
 Find a good balance between too many and too few alerts.
 Prefer quality over quantity to avoid alert fatigue.

 ## Network security

 If you can't talk to a component, you can't compromise it.
 Use network policies, ACLs, WAFs, antiDDoS, IDS/IPS when it makes sense.
 Try to create trust boundaries.
 Anything inside a trust (or security) boundary can trust, at least to some level, anything else inside that boundary but requires verification before trusting anything outside that boundary.
-Also (almost always) encrypt data in motion using TLS.
+Also (almost always) encrypt data in motion using [TLS](https://github.com/jreisinger/docs/blob/master/notes/go/tls.md).